rabbitmq/rabbitmq-website/site/upgrade.md

 ### Management Plugin Upgrades

 RabbitMQ management plugin comes with a Web application that runs in the browser.
-It is recommended that browser cache is cleared after any upgrade that involved a management plugin update.
+It is recommended to clear browser local storage, session storage and cookies after any upgrade that involved a management plugin update.

 ### Discontinued Plugins